 - budget, resources, management and accountability structures

-In 2020, Gallup assessed levels of risk with our vendors and suppliers in all regions in which we operate.
+In 2021, Gallup assessed levels of risk with our vendors and suppliers in all regions we operate.

 We also took the following anti-slavery and anti-corruption steps: